Saudi forces and Yemen's Houthis trade heavy fire, border crossing hit

 Residents in the central city of Taiz said Houthi forces and pro-Hadi fighters fired tank and artillery shells at each other throughout the city overnight, killing five civilians.

-The Houthis seized control of a military base on a strategic mountaintop in the centre of the city, eyewitnesses said.
+The Houthis seized control of a military base on a strategic mountaintop in the center of the city, eyewitnesses said.

 The Houthis have demanded a ceasefire before any talks.